 Overall the vast majority (94%) of medulloblastomas arise in the cerebellum and the majority of these, from the vermis (75%).
 They tend to protrude into the fourth ventricle from its roof, and may even grow directly into the brainstem 1,7.
 This pattern is particularly common in group 3 and group 4, and in some SHH subgroup tumours 10.

-Cerebellar peduncle is almost exclusively seen in the relatively indolent WNT subgroup 8-10.
+Cerebellar peduncle epicentre is almost exclusively seen in the relatively indolent WNT subgroup 8-10.

-On CT, medulloblastomas appear as a mass arising from the vermis, resulting in effacement of the fourth ventricle / basal cisterns and obstructive hydrocephalus.
+On CT, medulloblastomas often appear as a mass arising from the vermis, resulting in effacement of the fourth ventricle / basal cisterns and obstructive hydrocephalus.
 They can also occur more laterally in the cerebellum.

 They are usually hyperdense (90%) and cysts formation/necrosis is common (40-50%), especially in older patients.
 Calcification is seen in 10-20% of cases 7.

 Enhancement is present in over 90% of cases and is usually prominent 7.